 "Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
 They encourage members of the school community to be constantly present, attending to needs as they arise.
 They exercise the ability to be dynamic rather than static in a given response.
 Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerabilities.
-Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, or lessen to any degree the responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+Neither restorative approaches, practices, processes, nor programs shall remove or lessen to any degree a supervisory union, supervisory district, or school's responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy on the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.

 "School" refers to an organizational structure designed to facilitate student learning.
 This could include an individual school or a combination of schools with one administration, inclusive of outdoor recreation areas, paths, and facilities, and could include learning opportunities both within and outside of school buildings and school day.
 It also includes career technical education centers, as specified in 16 V.S.A.
-Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or supervisory union or supervisory district.
-Where the context suggests that a "school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
+Chapter 37, and virtual learning experiences and opportunities offered by the school, supervisory union, or supervisory district.
+Where the context suggests that a "school" take an action, the action shall be taken by the superintendent or school official designated by the superintendent, unless otherwise specified herein or in law or regulation.